pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

 ### Creating a database resource

-AMAZON EKS deployments require that you install Pega Platform software in an Amazon RDS instance that contains a PostgreSQL database.
-After you create an SQL instance that is available to your EKS cluster, you must create a PostgreSQL database in which to install Pega Platform.
-When you are finished, you will need the database name and the SQL instance IP address which you create in this procedure in order to add this information to your pega.yaml Helm chart.
+Amazon EKS deployments require that you install Pega Platform software in an Amazon RDS instance that contains a PostgreSQL database.
+In general, it is recommended, but not required to name this database `pega`; the idea is to ensure that your organization recognizes the AWS database resource in which you install Pega Platform rules and the data your Pega deployment manages.

+During the configuration screens with which you create an RDS instance for your EKS deployment, you can create a database and name it `pega` and add a password during the DB instance provisioning in the **Additional configuration** section.
+After the DB instance is created, this runbook section includes an optional section to review and optimize the database for any specific organization requirements before you install and deploy Pega using this database.

 #### Creating an Amazon RDS instance

-Create a database that is available to your EKS cluster.This example creates an Amazon RDS instance in AWS; however, you can create or use an database resource that is available to your EKS cluster.
+Create a database that is available to your EKS cluster.
+This example creates an Amazon RDS instance in AWS; however, you can create or use any database resource that is available to your EKS cluster.

+At a minimum, for if you are creating a simple Pega demo, your Amazon RDS instance must be provisioned with at least 20GB of storage to support the installation of a Pega Platform software and a limited space for processing data; to provision a Pega Platform deployment to store typical Pega workload data, the size varies by workload, but should be over 70GB of total storage.

 Pega Platform deployments require that the region you select is located in the same region where your EKS worker nodes are located.

 1. Use a web browser to log in to <https://aws.amazon.com/console/>, which logs you into your default region.